Codeleafly/Smartedit/README.md

 * **Undo/Redo**: Our stack-based system captures every keystroke and action, allowing you to `Ctrl + Z` to revert changes and `Ctrl + Y` to reapply them.
 This provides an invaluable safety net for all your coding sessions.
 * **Copy/Paste/Cut**: The editor provides standard `Ctrl + C`, `Ctrl + V`, and `Ctrl + X` shortcuts, which work with both single characters and multi-line text blocks.
 * **Effortless Navigation**: In addition to standard arrow keys, you can jump to the beginning of a line with `Ctrl + A` and the end with `Ctrl + E`. `Page Up` and `Page Down` provide fast vertical scrolling for navigating large files.
+* **Toggle Blinking Cursor**: Use `Ctrl + R` to enable or disable the blinking cursor for the current session.

 ### Adaptive and Clean Interface

 ![Responsive UI on a Smaller Terminal](https://placehold.co/800x400/334155/ffffff?text=Responsive+UI+on+a+Smaller+Terminal)

 SmartEdit's UI is built on a responsive grid system.
 The moment you resize your terminal, the editor's display adapts in real-time.
 Line numbers, content, and the status bar are all dynamically adjusted to the new dimensions.
 This ensures that you get a clear, unobstructed view of your code, regardless of your terminal size.
+* **Custom Blinking Cursor**: A visually distinct blinking pipe '|' indicates the current typing position, which can be toggled on/off with `Ctrl + R`.
+* **Simplified Path Display**: The editor's title and status bar now display only the filename for a cleaner UI, while internally retaining the full path for saving.

 ---